CLICKWRAP MASTER SERVICES AGREEMENT

 8.5 Insurance.
 Act-On, at its own expense, will maintain at a minimum the following insurance coverages: (a) Commercial General Liability Insurance with coverage in an amount equal to or greater than US$1,000,000 per occurrence combined single limit, (b) Commercial Automobile Liability Insurance with coverage in an amount equal to or greater than US$1,000,000 per occurrence/aggregate, (c) Worker’s Compensation Insurance with coverage complying with at least the statutory limits of coverage within the relevant state of employment, (d) Errors and Omissions Insurance with coverage in an amount equal to or greater than US$5,000,000 per occurrence/aggregate and (e) Umbrella/Excess Liability Insurance with coverage in an amount equal to or greater than US$10,000,000 per occurrence/aggregate.

 Each party will be excused from any delay or failure in performance hereunder caused by reason of any occurrence or contingency beyond its reasonable control, including but not limited to acts of God, earthquake, labor disputes and strikes, riots, war and governmental requirements.
 The obligations and rights of the party so excused will be extended on a day-to-day basis for the period of time equal to that of the underlying cause of the delay.
 The parties are independent contractors with respect to each other, and nothing in this Agreement shall be construed as creating an employer-employee relationship, a partnership or a joint venture between the parties.
 This Agreement controls the actions of all party representatives, officers, agents, employees and associated individuals.
 The terms of this Agreement shall be binding on the parties, and all successors to the foregoing.
 Except as otherwise set forth herein, neither party will assign, transfer or delegate its rights or obligations under this Agreement (in whole or in part) without the other party’s prior written consent, except pursuant to a transfer of all or substantially all of such party’s business and assets, whether by merger, sale of assets, sale of stock, or otherwise.
 Any attempted assignment, transfer or delegation in violation of the foregoing shall be null and void.
 All modifications to or waivers of any terms of this Agreement must be in a writing that is signed by the parties hereto and expressly references this Agreement.
 This Agreement shall be governed by the laws of the State of Oregon, without regard to its conflict of laws rules.
 The exclusive venue and jurisdiction for any and all disputes, claims and controversies arising from or relating to this Agreement shall be the state or federal courts located in Multnomah County, Oregon.
 Each party waives any objection (on the grounds of lack of jurisdiction, forum non conveniens or otherwise) to the exercise of such jurisdiction over it by any such courts.
-In the event that any provision of this Agreement conflicts with governing law or if any provision is held to be null, void or otherwise ineffective or invalid by a court of competent jurisdiction, such provision shall be deemed to be restated to reflect as nearly as possible the original intentions of the parties in accordance with applicable law.
+If any provision of this Agreement conflicts with governing law or if any provision is held to be null, void or otherwise ineffective or invalid by a court of competent jurisdiction, such provision shall be deemed to be restated to reflect as nearly as possible the original intentions of the parties in accordance with applicable law.
 No waiver of any breach of any provision of this Agreement shall constitute a waiver of any prior, concurrent or subsequent breach of the same or any other provisions hereof, and no waiver shall be effective unless made in writing and signed by an authorized representative of the waiving party.
 This Agreement includes any Order Forms agreed to by the parties in writing and all expressly referenced documents.
 Collectively the foregoing constitutes the entire agreement between the parties with respect to the subject matter hereof and supersedes all prior and contemporaneous agreements or communications, including, without limitation, any quotations or proposals or other documents submitted by the parties.
 The terms on any purchase order or similar document submitted by Customer to Act-On will have no effect and are hereby rejected.
-All notices, consents and approvals under this Agreement must be delivered in writing by courier, by facsimile, or by certified or registered mail, (postage prepaid and return receipt requested) to the other party at the address set forth in this Agreement and/or the applicable Order Form and, if sent to Act-On, will be sent to its General Counsel.
+All notices, consents and approvals under this Agreement must be delivered in writing by courier or by certified or registered mail, (postage prepaid and return receipt requested) to the other party at the address set forth in this Agreement and/or the applicable Order Form and, if sent to Act-On, will be sent to its General Counsel.

 The following terms and conditions supplement or modify the terms and conditions of the Agreement to the extent Customer has indicated on an applicable Order Form that Customer has its principal place of business in one of the jurisdictions set out below.
 In the event of any inconsistencies between this Addendum and the provisions of the Agreement, this Addendum shall prevail.
 Unless expressly amended in this Addendum, the provisions of the Agreement shall remain in full force and effect.